lenodeoliveira/lenodeoliveira/README.md

 Hello, my name is Lennon!

-Full software engineer, trained in internet systems.
+Full software engineer, with a degree in internet systems.
-I currently work with educational systems for higher education.
+I currently work on a SaaS system for education.
 I am communicative, dedicated and very hardworking.
 I'm studying to become a software architect.